Edward M. Slaughter

 Ed Slaughter is Partner-in-Charge of the Dallas office of Hawkins Parnell Thackston & Young LLP.

 He has been a trial lawyer for more than twenty years.
 Ed has represented corporations and individuals in high risk litigation including business litigation, product liability, toxic exposure cases and sexual misconduct claims, including negligent hiring retention and supervision claims.
-He has represented defendants as national trial counsel and national coordinating counsel including industrial employers, design engineering and construction firms and manufacturers of dozens of different products.
+He has represented defendants as national trial counsel and national coordinating counsel including employers, school systems, design engineering and construction firms and manufacturers of dozens of different products.
 Ed has served as lead counsel in trials across the country, including the landmark mesothelioma defense victory in O'Neil v.
 Crane et al., which established product manufacturers could not be held liable for injuries caused by replacement parts or materials used in association with their products.

 As national coordinating counsel, he manages expert development and national trial preparation.
 Ed has successfully managed dockets of mass tort cases, obtaining thousands of dismissals without payment in the earliest stages of litigation.
 Ed has also been actively involved in reshaping the Texas litigation landscape through tort reform.
 He assisted in drafting legislative proposals and testified before the Texas House Civil Practices Committee to close the loophole that allowed thousands of out-of-state claims to be filed in Texas.

 Ed is also a frequent author and invited speaker of various topics, including alternative fee arrangements and developing efficient models for legal project management and cost control in litigation.